RefaelLasry/PoissonPointProcessEstimation/README.md

 tool to estimate parameters.
 It might be helpful for cases where algebra can't do the job.

+part 2 is at poissonautomaticgrad.py

 ## Part 3: estimation of Poisson point process with autograd
-Here we choose a Poisson point process.
-The Poisson parameter is derived from the following equation (time*c + d).
+For the Poisson point process we choose a parameter that derived from the following equation (time*c + d).
 Where c represents a decay/acceleration over time, and d represents "long time average" intensity.

 Our example builds with two steps, generating samples according to the equation and estimating the process with autograd.
 The given parameters, and the estimated parameters are reasonably close.
 Q.E.D.

+part 3 is at poissonpointprocess.py